-- ► Gaining an understanding of the processes used to record investment transactions and the revaluation of the investment assets at FVTPL. - For each Strategy's and Scheme's investment assets at FVTPL, we: - reconciled the recorded value of each investment asset at FVTPL to the net asset value of that investment taking into account the percentage ownership in that investment; - for a sample of investments held by each investment asset at FVTPL, obtained confirmation directly from the custodian, counterparty or investment manager of the investment held; - ► to provide evidence of the investment asset at FVTPLs' net asset value: - for all listed and exchange traded investments, verified their exit prices at 31 March 2022 to independent sources; - for a sample of over the counter derivatives, engaged our valuation specialists to assess the inputs used in their valuation to information available from independent third party pricing sources; - for all unlisted managed funds, obtained confirmation directly from the investment manager of the net asset value per share and considered the latest audited financial statements in assessing this net asset value; and, - ► tested a sample of applications and redemptions by the Strategies and Scheme to gain evidence of the appropriateness of the recorded proportion of each investment asset at FVTPL held by each Strategy and the Scheme. - Assessing whether the disclosures in the financial statements appropriately reflect each Strategy's and the Scheme's exposure to financial instrument risk with reference to NZ IFRS 7 Financial Instruments: Disclosures.
+- ► Gaining an understanding of the processes used to record investment transactions and the revaluation of the investments. - For each Strategy's and the Scheme's investments, we: - reconciled the recorded value of each investment to the net asset value of the investee managed fund taking into account the percentage ownership in that managed fund; - for a sample of financial assets held by each investee managed fund, obtained confirmation directly from the custodian, counterparty or investment manager of the financial asset held; - to provide evidence of the investee managed funds' net asset value: - for all listed and exchange traded investments, verified their exit prices at 31 March 2023 to independent sources; - for a sample of over the counter derivatives, engaged our valuation specialists to assess the inputs used in their valuation to information available from independent third party pricing sources; - for all unlisted managed funds, obtained confirmation directly from the investment manager of the net asset value per share and considered the latest audited financial statements in assessing this net asset value; and, - tested a sample of applications and redemptions by the Strategies and the Scheme to gain evidence of the appropriateness of the recorded proportion of each investment asset at FVTPL held by each Strategy and the Scheme. - Assessing the disclosures in the financial statements, including whether they appropriately reflect each Strategy's and the Scheme's exposure to financial instrument risk with reference to NZ IFRS 7 Financial Instruments: Disclosures.